klogges5/capstone/README.md

 # Project description
-I want to analyze fuel prices in germany and investigate in some forecasting models to predict the fuel price in the future.
+The fuel price is like the stock prices changing heavily on a day, but mostly not with the same amplitude.
+Therefore I want to have a look at the data and see what’s inside.
+Furthermore I want to build a forecasting model for the price on daily basis.
 Therefore I used the history data available from [Tankerkoenig](https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data), they are available in the azure cloud for private use with the following license
 <https://creativecommons.org/licenses/by-nc-sa/4.0/>.